p4535992/foundryvtt-automated-polymorpher/README.md

 #  FoundryVTT Automated Polymorpher

-A user interface to manage the polymorph feature of Dnd5e with summoning animations and preset collection of creature.
+A user interface to manage the polymorph feature of Dnd5e with summoning animations.

 **Note: This is a "replica" of the wonderful work done by [theRipper93](https://github.com/theripper93) with its [automated-evocations](https://github.com/theripper93/automated-evocations) module, from which I have taken a good part of the starting code.
 If you want to support more modules of this kind, I invite you to go and support his patreon**